If you think that history is all about the past … you’d better think again.

-The title might sound a bit strange and perplexing, but throughout the following series of articles I’m going to elaborate on the historical reasons why the rulers of ancient Egypt were called kings and not Pharaohs.
+The title might sound a bit strange and perplexing, but in my book (published on Kindle) I’m going to elaborate on the historical reasons why the rulers of ancient Egypt were called kings and not Pharaohs.

-Supported by a serious community of scholars and their amazing findings, the author will reveal one of the biggest acts of deception in history hidden behind the myth of Egyptian Pharaohs.
+Supported by a community of high-profile scholars and their amazing findings, I will reveal one of the biggest acts of deception in history responsible for creating/concocting the myth of Egyptian Pharaohs.

-And yes, the whole story of Egypt ever being ruled by so called Pharaohs is nothing but a pure myth and a blatant deception. as a matter of fact the notorious story of Moses and Pharaoh never happened in ancient Egypt, the Exodus story as narrated in the Hebrew Bible took place in an obscure small Arabian village called Mizraim (On a modern map could be located in North Yemen)
+And yes, the whole story of Egypt ever being ruled by so called Pharaohs is nothing but a pure myth and a blatant deception.
+As a matter of fact the notorious story of Moses and Pharaoh never happened in ancient Egypt, the Exodus story as narrated in the Hebrew Bible took place in an obscure and small Arabian village called Mizraim (On a modern map could be located in North Yemen)

-Our research combined with a body of serious and academic investigations, and supported by evidence -based findings will expose a staggering two-thousand-year deception.
+My research combined with a body of serious and academic investigations, and supported by evidence -based findings will expose a staggering two-thousand-year deception.

-In the second century BC, the Hebrew Bible was translated to Greek at the legendary library of Alexandria.
-Seventy Jewish scribes, hence the designation Septuagint Bible, were assigned this task by the Ptolemies in which they cunningly replaced this obscure Mizraim and its Faraon with the mighty Egypt and its king.
-The Greek forged version, with this malicious distortion of ancient history, has been the source for all translations of the Bible worldwide ever since.
+In the third century BC, the Hebrew Bible was translated to Greek at the legendary library of Alexandria.
+Seventy Jewish scribes, hence the designation Septuagint Bible, were assigned this task by king Ptolemy II, in which they cunningly replaced this obscure Mizraim and its Faraon with the mighty Egypt and its king.

 “Kings or pharaohs, what difference does it make?” some might argue.
 Well, it would make a world of difference if we discovered that for thousands of years we’ve been living a myth, another twisted/misinterpreted Jewish tale that we continue to cling to and hold dear as the only irrefutable truth till this very day.
-It would make a difference to discover that in a few centuries after the demise of the ancient world we had regrettably renounced its wisdom and mysticism and instead embraced falsehood.
+It would make a difference to discover that in a few centuries after the demise of the ancient world we had regrettably renounced its wisdom and mysticism and instead embraced falsehood and dogma.

-It would make a world of difference if we knew that what took place at that remote period of time in the ancient Near East has shaped, over the centuries and through our willful ignorance, the way we live today with all this web of political, ethnic and religious conflict and intolerance.
+It would make a world of difference if we knew that what took place at that remote time in the ancient Near East has shaped, over the long centuries and through our willful ignorance, the way we live today with all this web of political, ethnic and religious conflict and intolerance (continue reading)